Dean's Office (Arts, Hum & Social Sc)

 Overview

-Victoria has previously held positions at BBC, ITV, MTV and HBO (Time Warner Inc), and has collaborated on projects with Apple, Cartoon Network, Cinemax, Facebook, New Line Cinema, Sesame Street, Sky Atlantic, Telltale Games, Time Warner, Twitter and Universal Music Group.
+Previously, Victoria held professional roles at BBC, ITV, MTV, and HBO (Time Warner Inc), and has collaborated on projects with organisations including Apple, Cartoon Network, Sky Atlantic, Sesame Street, Telltale Games, Twitter and Universal Music Group.

-At the local level, Victoria co-leads a mentoring programme for teenage girls in Derry City in association with YMCA, supporting young women to build confidence, creativity and ambition in their personal and educational journeys.
-She recently spearheaded a landmark collaboration with the Irish Labour Party to name the University’s Derry-based film studio after Mo Mowlam, honouring the legacy of peace-building and political courage, officially launched by British Prime Minister Keir Starmer.
+At a local level, she co-founded a mentoring programme for teenage girls in Derry City with YMCA, and led a landmark collaboration with the Irish Labour Party to name the University’s Derry-based film studio in honour of Mo Mowlam, launched by Keir Starmer.

 Outside her professional work, Victoria is a qualified equestrian coach and is currently training in Equine Facilitated Learning (EFL), using human–animal connection to foster emotional resilience and wellbeing.
 She is guided by a deep belief in the transformative power of creativity, community and compassion to drive meaningful change.